Yandex Cloud

 yc managed-redis cluster update --help

-2. Set the maximum storage size and conditions for its increase in the update cluster command.
+2. Run this command, specifying the maximum storage size and the conditions for autoscaling:

 yc managed-redis cluster update <cluster_ID_or_name> \